ECE 281: Digital Design and Computer Architecture#

 All course policies are in accordance with and subject to USAFA policies.

 For all assignments in this course, unless otherwise noted on the assignment, you may work with anyone.
-We expect all graded work, to include code, lab notebooks, and written reports, to be in your own work.
+We expect all graded work, to include code, lab notebooks, and written reports, to be your own work.
 Copying another person’s work, with or without documentation, will result in NO academic credit.
 Furthermore, copying without attribution is dishonorable and will be dealt with as an honor code violation.

 Extra Instruction (EI)#